I NEVER REALIZED –

 Exp: — when you experience pleasure, excitement, joy – you can respond by coming back for more, once or as many times as possible

 — if you see your two-year-old son in the middle of the street with a car coming, you feel intense fear.
 This automatically prompts you to rush out to save him without having to think

-OBSTACLES: Emotions can help us overcome obstacles in our environment.
-For example:
+OBSTACLES: Emotions can help us overcome obstacles in our life.
+EXP:

 — the anxiety we feels when we’re about to take a test, although uncomfortable, helps motivate us to study so we can do our best